 Professor Monique Logan is a Lecturer in the Department of Technical Communication and Interactive Design on the Marietta campus of Kennesaw State University.

-She has spent more than 20 years teaching English and writing skills to both the traditional college student as well as the adult learner.
-Past teaching assignments include courses taught at Morehouse College, Georgia Perimeter College, Georgia Piedmont Technical College (formerly Dekalb Technical College), Gwinnett Technical College, Atlanta Technical College and Strayer University.
+She has spent more than 28 years teaching English literature, rhetoric and composition, technical writing skills, business English, oral communication, and research writing to both the traditional college student as well as the adult learner.
+Past teaching assignments include courses taught at Morehouse College, Georgia State University, Georgia Piedmont Technical College, Gwinnett Technical College, Atlanta Technical College, Strayer University, and Cathedral Academy.

 Much of Professor Logan's scholarship interest focuses on instructional design, service learning and social justice issues, especially as they relate to technical communication.
 In their text Key Theoretical Frameworks: Teaching Technical Communication in the Twenty-First Century, authors Dr. Angela Haas and Dr. Michele Eble note that "technical communicators have a responsibility to advocate for equity in local and global networks of scientific, technical and professional communication."
 (Haas and Eble, 2018).

 Her goal of incorporating social justice and service learning into TCOM course assignment(s) is to open a lens that aims to help the TCOM student understand how to redress "rhetorics and practices that infringe upon, neglect, withold, and/or abolish human, non-human animal, and environmental rights (Haas and Eble) and more.